 And the video of the observers, again, on video, asked to leave the vote counting location.

-Then you got just a few poll workers, certain poll workers are allowed to stay behind.
+Then you got just a few poll workers.

 And so why?

-The question is, were those suitcases hidden under the table if they were filled out with ballots, because then immediately thereafter for a couple of hours, those few people then were counting votes again.
+The question is, were those suitcases hidden under the table if they were filled out with ballots?

-Now uh now Garland was supposed to be the sixth witness for the president's legal team, and then one of the senators personally scratched him from the list, moved him to the bottom, and then cut off the witness testimony.
+Now, Garland was supposed to be the sixth witness for the president's legal team, and then one of the senators personally scratched him from the list, moved him to the bottom, and then cut off the witness testimony.

-And anyway, Garland joins us now, Fulton County resident, career information technology professor professional with 40 years experience.
+And anyway, Garland joins us now, Fulton County resident, career information technology professional with 40 years experience.

 Linda says we may have met in the past.

-Can you can you refresh my memory?
+Can you refresh my memory?

 Yeah, Sean.

-You know, you used to live in Atlanta, and I've uh met you once or twice, I think once at a by bar function a long, long time ago.
+You know, you used to live in Atlanta, and I've met you once or twice.

 Yeah.

-Uh gave you a book that I wrote.
+Gave you a book that I wrote.

 So I appreciate you having me back on the show.

-It's been uh it's been great.
+It's been great.

 So let's go.